LuviKunG/LuviConsole/README.md

 If you doesn't have this package before, please redirect to this git [https://github.com/mob-sakai/UpmGitExtension](https://github.com/mob-sakai/UpmGitExtension) then follow the instruction in README.md to install the **UPM Git Extension** to your Unity.

 If you already installed.
 Open the **Package Manager UI**, you will see the git icon around the bottom left connor, Open it then follow the instruction using this git URL to perform package install.

-Make sure that you're select the latest version.